 DP17528 Casualties of border changes: Evidence from nighttime lights and plant exit

 We investigate the economic effects of the Russia-Ukraine conflict—following the 2014 annexation of Crimea—on Russian border regions.
-While regions in the south gained market access, regions in the north lost because of tighter border controls and selective border closings.
-Using nighttime lights satellite data and geo-referenced manufacturing plant-level data, we show that regions more exposed to increasing border frictions saw less growth in lights and more plant exit after 2014.
-Exploiting variations in closed border crossings in the northern regions, we further document that there are quite localized effects, which suggests that cross-border labor supply might drive the observed outcomes.
+While southern regions gained market access to Crimea, northern regions lost market access to Ukraine.
+Using nighttime lights data and geo-referenced plant-level data, we find that regions with deteriorating market access saw 43% less growth in lights—translating into 6%–12% lower growth in GDP depending on the assumed lights-GDP elasticity—and a 35% percent increase in the exit probability for manufacturing plants after 2014.
+Exploiting variations in closed local border crossings in the northern regions, we find that these effects may be partly driven by less cross-border labor flows.